PixelMelt/reddit-accounts-generator/README.md

-# An extremely simple python program that generates reddit accounts
+# An simple python program that assists in creating reddit accounts

+# Use generated accounts with https://github.com/r-PlaceTux/placetux-bot
+# Accounts with verified emails have a lower chance of being banned

 Needs Selenium (pip install Selenium) and geckodriver (firefox)